Diezmo: History

 In the Middle Ages, monarchs managed to participate in the benefit of the diezmo.
 Ferdinand III of Castile proposed to Pope Innocent IV the possibility that the royal treasury would receive the third of the diezmo destined for the construction of churches, in order to pay the costs of the siege of Seville.
 A share of two ninths was granted in 1247; Seville was captured in 1248.
 Once this first participation was agreed to, the royal share came and went for some years.
 Beginning in 1340, a portion of the diezmo was repeatedly assigned to the State, under the designation of tercias reales ("royal thirds").
 This became permanent in 1494.

 Philip II of Spain gained a new concession, el excusado ("the excused [portion]"), that reserved for the monarch the portion of the diezmo obtained by the leading dezmero in each parish.
 The reason invoked was Spain's wars against "infidels and "heretics".

-The diezmo was greatly reduced during the Trienio liberal of 1821–1823 (a decree of 29 June 1821 cut it by half), but restored in full force by the absolutist government that followed.
+The diezmo was greatly reduced during the Trienio liberal of 1821–1823 (a decree of 29 June 1821 cut it by half) but restored in full force by the absolutist government that followed.
 In 1837 the permanent Spanish diezmo was suppressed, although it was extended year by year in order to pay the costs of the First Carlist War.
 In 1841, the diezmo was abolished and a lesser tax to support religion and clergy was established.
-However, the entire tax system of Spain was soon overhauled in the Spanish tax reform of 1845.